Table of Contents

 The costs for these can range from $0 in Oklahoma to $37,000 in Alabama.

-The advantage of buying voter lists from ‘big data’ companies is that they will sort the data as per your needs and match it with other data (like home ownership, voting pattern, education, etc.) to make the data more useful for voter profiles.
+The advantage of buying voter lists from ‘big data’ companies is that they will provide the voter data matching as per your needs and match it with other data (like home ownership, voting pattern, education, etc.) to make the data more useful for voter profiles.

-Naturally, they charge a premium for these services, depending on how segmented you want the data.
-Here are some of the biggest players in the voter lists market.
+Naturally, they charge a premium for these services, depending on the level of segmentation you require on your voter data.
+Here are some of the biggest players in the voter lists market:

-BIGDBM: One of the ‘big data’ firms ever since they began in 2016, they claim to have a database of 250 million registered voters.
-They provide ‘identity graphs’ that help you map your campaign to your target audience by including consumer data.
+- BIGDBM: One of the ‘big data’ firms ever since they began in 2016, they claim to have a database of 250 million registered voters.
+They provide ‘identity graphs’ that help you map your campaign to your target audience by including consumer data, making voter data analysis much easier.

-L2: A popular source for 50 years, L2 claims it maps its voter data with 53 data points, providing a deep look into every voter profile.
+- L2: A popular source for 50 years, L2 claims it does voter data matching with 53 data points, providing a deep look into every voter profile.
 They claim to have data on 215 million voters.

-TargetSmart: Since launching more than 15 years ago, TargetSmart has established itself as the leading provider of political data for progressive campaigns and advocacy organizations.
+- TargetSmart: Since launching more than 15 years ago, TargetSmart has established itself as the leading provider of political voter data for progressive campaigns and advocacy organizations.

 Image Source: Statista